-Important information for patients with ocular hypertension (OHT)
+Important information for patients with Glaucoma

-You have been diagnosed with ocular hypertension.
-The aim of treatment for this condition is to prevent possible future visual loss.
+You have been diagnosed with one of the chronic forms of glaucoma.
+We cannot reverse any damage caused but we aim to prevent any future visual loss.
 This leaflet is designed to supplement any other literature you may be given.

-Management of your ocular hypertension relies upon you regularly putting in any eye drops you may be prescribed and attending appointments at the hospital, so we can:
+Management of your glaucoma depends on a partnership of care relying upon you regularly putting in any eye drops as prescribed and attending appointments at the hospital, so we can: